 Our weekend mini-break proves there’s no place like home.

 When the lights dim at McCurdy Bowling Centre and the disco lights strobe on, you’d think my strike and spare game would become as groovy as the bowling lanes’ psychedelic colours.
 Alas, no. Knocking pins over by rolling a heavy ball isn’t my strong suit, but it makes for a fun family activity.
-It also feels good to hit the lanes with the kids again nearly 365 days since our last visit — bowling here was our final family outing before spring 2020’s pandemic closures.

 A year later, dinner at the newly renovated Freddy’s Brewpub and a lively game of 10-pin marks the kick-off to our first Kelowna staycation; basically, a weekend getaway or mini-break right in town.
 Since travel outside of your home city is strongly discouraged, vacationing in place has become a pandemic trend.

 “We have seen quite a few local families coming to stay at the property right now,” says Rick Andre, general manager of The Kanata Kelowna Hotel, where we’re staying.
 “For our property, the waterslides, pool and hot tub are the biggest draw.”